ccrma/chugins/README.md

 Chugins That We Are Working On
 --
+- Faust (FAUST in ChucK, or FaucK)
+- NHHall
+- Fluidsynth
+- XML, MusicXML
 - MAUI for chuck
 - GlucK (OpenGL)
 - AudioUnit loader
+- Ladspa
 - Ambisonics
+- Rave

 Chugins We would like to see happen
 --
-- More configurable reverbs, dynamics processors, and distortion units
+- More configurable audio effects: reverbs, dynamics processors, and distortion units
 - VST loader
+- Algorithmic composition tools (as UGens or new classes)
+- class libraries of all kinds